 No. Not everyone needs a Pass and you can quite happily visit San Francisco without but if you are planning in seeing a number of paid attractions then it just makes sense to use a pass to reduce the costs.
 There are a number of other benefits that we highlight below.
 But the bottom line is a pass should only be used to help you see more or save less.
 If all you plan on doing in San Francisco is sightseeing and eating and drinking there is little advantage of a pass.
 But if the paid attractions on offer are of interest to you why pay more?

-Generally, we are big Attractions Pass fans and even as experienced travelers we still love many of the advantages of City Passes.
+Generally, we are big Attractions Pass fans, and even as experienced travelers we still love many of the advantages of City Passes.
 They help you budget your trip, plan an itinerary and help deliver inspiration into what is available in the City.
-All this on top of the cost-saving.
+All this is on top of the cost-saving.

 There are not too many drawbacks to this pass apart from the lack of attractions.